 For examples of effective cover letter writing, you can explore our samples that act as models for content, language, and structure.

 If you could only share 2 or 3 specific reasons why you are the ideal candidate, what would you say?
 The answer to this question is the basis of an effective cover letter.

 First Paragraph - The Introduction

 Explain who you are and the specific job title you’re applying for.
 If you’re a student, state your department, year in school and spell out RISD’s name.
-Optional: If you have any connections to their internal staff, this would be a great time to mention the name and how you know the person.
+Optional: If you have any connections to their internal staff or met with them at a RISD event for example, this would be a great time to mention that and how you know the person.